 How to Make Money Texting

 You text every day anyway.
 You might as well get paid for doing a little more of it.
 Not all work from home opportunities are legit, but that’s why we’re here.

 After filling out your demographic information, the app matches you with companies.
 If you enable location tracking on your iOS or Android device, you can have more questions sent to your phone.
 And that gives you the chance to maximize the money you earn.

 Each question or offer is known as an Askvert.
 Each Askvert has a payout of 25 or 50 cents.
-Responding to the message will result in cash sent to your PayPal account.
+Responding to the message will send cash to your PayPal account.

 IMGR is an instant messaging platform.
 You transmit messages to friends and contacts, and points accumulate with each one you send.

-Earning cash appears only to be available to iOS users.
+Earning cash appears to be available only to iOS users.
 The company’s FAQ claims the app is available on Android, and the website has a link to download it from the Google Play Store.
 But the link takes you to an error page.

-Attaching an advertisement to each message you send will earn you one point.
+Attaching an advertisement to each text message you send will earn you one point.
 Your points are only valid if you send and receive messages.
 If you send 100 branded messages and get 50 replies, you only get credit for the ones that received a response.

 The minimum payout is 300 points, which is roughly $3.
 Your payments are sent through PayPal, which makes it easy to access.
 When you first start, the earnings can go up to $20 a month.

 Signing up to make money texting with KGB isn’t open to everyone.
 Not only do you have to be an American, but there’s also a screening process to assess your skill set.

 KGB doesn’t use PayPal like a lot of other money-making apps do.
 Instead, you can expect payments to go directly to your bank account.